Utah Valley Concrete Lifting Logo

-3 Telltale Signs Your Utah Valley Driveway Needs Concrete Lifting
+3 Telltale Signs a Utah Valley Driveway May Need Concrete Lifting

 Published on October 17, 2025

-Your driveway is one of the first things people see when they visit your home, and it takes a lot of daily abuse.
-Over time, the soil beneath it can shift and settle, leading to problems that go beyond cosmetic issues.
-Catching these problems early can save you from a much more expensive replacement down the road.
-Here are three of the most common signs that your Utah Valley driveway is crying out for professional concrete lifting.
+A driveway is often one of the first things people see when visiting a home, and it endures considerable daily use.
+Over time, the soil beneath it can shift and settle, leading to problems that extend beyond cosmetic issues.
+Catching these problems early can potentially save homeowners from a much more expensive replacement down the road.
+Here are three common signs that suggest a Utah Valley driveway might require professional concrete lifting.

 Sign #1: Uneven Slabs and Trip Hazards

-This is the most obvious and dangerous sign.
-When one concrete slab sinks lower than the one next to it, it creates a "step" or ledge.
-Even a half-inch difference can be a major tripping hazard for your family and visitors, creating a serious liability risk.
-You might notice it most where your driveway meets your garage floor or the sidewalk.
-If you run your foot over the joints and feel a distinct, uneven edge, the soil base beneath the lower slab has given way.
-This problem will not fix itself and will likely worsen over time, especially with Utah's freeze-thaw cycles.
+This is often the most obvious and potentially dangerous sign.
+When one concrete slab sinks lower than the adjacent one, it creates a "step" or ledge.
+Even a minor height difference can become a significant tripping hazard for family and visitors, creating a liability risk.
+This issue might be most noticeable where the driveway meets the garage floor or the sidewalk.
+If running a foot over the joints reveals a distinct, uneven edge, it indicates the soil base beneath the lower slab has likely given way.
+This problem typically doesn't fix itself and may worsen over time, especially with Utah's freeze-thaw cycles.

 Sign #2: Water Pooling or Improper Drainage

-Your driveway was designed and poured with a slight grade to ensure water runs off and away from your home's foundation.
-When a section of the driveway sinks, it disrupts this delicate slope.
-After it rains or you water your lawn, do you notice large puddles of water sitting on the driveway for hours?
-This is a clear indicator of a low spot.
-This pooling water can be a nuisance, creating icy patches in the winter.
-More importantly, it can exacerbate the problem by seeping into the ground and causing further soil erosion right where the problem already exists.
-It can also channel water directly toward your foundation, leading to much more severe structural issues.
+Driveways are typically designed and poured with a slight grade to ensure water runs off and away from a home's foundation.
+When a section sinks, it disrupts this intended slope.
+If large puddles of water sit on the driveway for hours after rain or watering, it's a clear indicator of a low spot.
+This pooling water can be a nuisance, potentially creating icy patches in winter.
+More importantly, it can exacerbate the underlying problem by seeping into the ground and causing further soil erosion where the issue already exists.
+It might also channel water directly toward the foundation, potentially leading to more severe structural issues over time.

 Sign #3: Widening Cracks or Gaps

-Hairline cracks can be normal as concrete ages, but you should pay close attention when those cracks start to widen, or when you see visible gaps opening up.
-This is particularly concerning when one side of the crack is higher than the other, which confirms that part of the slab is sinking.
-Another key area to watch is the expansion joint between your driveway and your garage.
-If this gap is widening or the driveway is pulling away from the foundation, it's a strong signal that the soil underneath is no longer providing adequate support.
-These aren't just cosmetic flaws; they are symptoms of an unstable foundation that needs to be addressed.
+While hairline cracks can be a normal part of concrete aging, widening cracks or visible gaps opening up warrant closer attention.
+This is particularly concerning when one side of the crack is higher than the other, confirming that part of the slab is sinking.
+Another key area to monitor is the expansion joint between the driveway and the garage.
+If this gap widens or the driveway appears to pull away from the foundation, it's a strong signal that the soil underneath is no longer providing adequate support.
+These aren't just cosmetic flaws; they are symptoms of an unstable foundation that needs addressing.